 Generally speaking, glasses or contact lenses cannot be claimed as an allowable business expense as they have a duality of purpose (ie it is more than likely that they will also be used outside of your working environment).

 However, if a prescription is required for glasses that are solely to be used for business purposes (eg specifically for monitor or screen work) and evidence can be provided that they are not used elsewhere, then the purchase of glasses can be justified as an allowable business expense.

-If you already have a pension scheme set up, we would advise need to contact your current pension provider to confirm they are able to support pensions paid in this way.
+If you already have a pension scheme set up, we would advise needing to contact your current pension provider to confirm they are able to support pensions paid in this way.

-If you regularly work from home, from April 2020, HMRC accept a £6 per week allowance can be claimed without the need to justify the amount or provide receipted evidence.
+If you regularly work from home, from April 2020, HMRC accepts a £6 per week allowance that can be claimed without the need to justify the amount or provide receipted evidence.